xidruk/computer-networking/docs/subnet_mask.md

 - Usable Hosts = `(2^host_bits) - 2`

 One address for the **network**, one for the **broadcast**, the rest for devices.
-Once you see that formula everywhere, subnet masks stop being numbers—they become architecture.
+Once you see that formula everywhere, subnet masks stop being numbers they become architecture.

 > **Tip:** If you can mentally map `/24` to “255.255.255.0 → 254 hosts,” you’re already fluent in network sizing.